 Advantages, Disadvantages, Pros, and Cons of Cloud ComputingNow, we will discuss a few advantages and disadvantages of using Cloud Computing.

 Check out the most important advantages as well as the negative effects of Cloud Computing:

 1. Cost effective.Every business emphasizes keeping the expenses at the lowest.
 This is also one way to increase profits.
 Cloud computing helps businesses to reduce their expenses or operational costs they need to spend on data storage.
 It is a money saver and also saves the resources of the businesses as well.
 It lets businesses to spend nothing on in-house server storage and apps requirements.
 As it's an Internet-based technology, businesses don't need to have a premise or a disc to store data.
 As a result of this, you don't have to spend on corresponding operational costs like power consumption, administration, maintenance, air conditioning, etc.

 You don't have to worry about the invested capital also because there is no as such invested capital.
 You have to pay for what you have used and you are free to leave anytime.
 It provides with huge storage space at only about 3 cents per gigabyte.
 It is being said that, only large scale businesses can afford to have the cloud but the real fact seems to be completely different as the cloud offers cost-effective services for small scale businesses also.

-Check out; Top 7 Best Cloud Storage Services in 2019 For Backing up Your Data
+Check out; Top 7 Best Cloud Storage Services For Backing up Your Data

 2. Reliability.This is what everyone needs from their service providers to keep things going continuously whenever there is something wrong with the system.
 Cloud computing comes true when it comes to reliability and consistency as compared to in-house IT infrastructure.
 They came up with a support/assistance team and will always help you out if something goes wrong.